Smoke-free outdoor dining areas: Fact sheet

 The ban on smoking in outdoor dining areas applies to all smoking products.
 This includes:

 Yes.
 Snack food is considered to be pre-packaged food of a kind generally intended to be consumed between meals.
 Food such as potato crisps, nuts, chocolate bars and packaged biscuits are examples of snack foods.
 Hot chips and sandwiches are not considered to be snack food.

 Signs must be visible stating that the area is smoke-free.

-Both the occupier of the premises and the person smoking can be fined.
+If smoking occurs in an outdoor dining area in contravention of the Act, the occupier of the premises and the person smoking can be fined.
 Maximum fines are: